-Houda Terjuman is a Syrian/Swiss/Moroccan visual artist.
-Born (1970) in Tangier, Morocco.
-She lives and works in Marrakech.
-Her artistic practice encompasses paintings and floating sculptures that recalls the language of Surrealism and takes us on a journey throughout the Middle East, Europe and Africa.
-Terjuman’s work, a reflection of her own multicultural experience of the world, explores identity, displacement and a search for stability.
-The longing for a home, symbolised by the recurring motif of the tree often juxtaposed with homely pieces of furniture in her paintings or floating uprooted trees in her sculptures, becomes part of a stressful and painful process that reflects the connectivity and heterogeneity of our de-territorialised world.
+Houda Terjuman (b.
+1970, Tangier, Morocco) is a Syrian/Swiss/Moroccan visual artist who lives and works in Marrakech.
+Her artistic practice encompasses paintings and floating sculptures that recall the language of Surrealism and takes us on a journey throughout the Middle East, Europe and Africa.
+A reflection of her own multicultural experience of the world, Terjuman’s work explores identity, displacement and a search for stability.
+The longing for a home, symbolised by the recurring motif of the tree often juxtaposed with homely pieces of furniture or floating uprooted trees in her sculptures, becomes part of a stressful and painful process that reflects the connectivity and heterogeneity of our de-territorialised world.